Best of LGBTQ+ Germany & beyond – Road Trip 2020

 Phantasialand – Award-winning Theme park close to Cologne

-Last but not least we will arrive in a fantasy wonderland.
+Last but not least, we will arrive in a fantasy wonderland.
 Karl was once at Phantasialand at the cute age of 8.
-All he can recall is the magical enchanted forest and the feeling of being overwhelmed by beautifully themed areas.
+All he can recall is the magically enchanted forest and the feeling of being overwhelmed by beautifully themed areas.
 Phantasialand is one of the largest amusement parks in Germany and really offers something for everyone with six lively theme worlds, unique attractions, and exciting shows.
 Disney fan and theme park nerd Daan has never made it to Phantasialand.
 But that should finally change.
 It is about time!

 Sieh dir diesen Beitrag auf Instagram an